 Long Solution

-Enter the wavelength, and input (w1) and output (w2) waists.
-Note that the waist size is defined as follows: in the transverse plane, it is the distance from the center of the beam at which the electric field has been reduced from it's value at the center of the beam by a factor of 1/e.
-Given these values, there is a minimum focal length which can be used to perform the mode-matching.
-When the wavelength and waist values are input, the minimum focal length is calculated and displayed in the "Minimum f" box.
-Next enter a value for the focal length which is greater than this minimum.
-Press enter (Windows) or return (Mac).
-Two solutions will be displayed in the "Computation Outputs" box.
-Sometimes the "Short Solution" contains negative (ie. unphysical) values, in which case this solution should not be used.
-The computational results will be updated after subsequent changes to any of the user inputs after enter/return is pressed.
+Enter the wavelength and the input (w1) and output (w2) waists.
+The waist size is defined as the transverse distance from the center of the beam at which the electric field falls to 1/e of its on-axis value.
+For a given pair of waists there is a minimum focal length that can perform the mode-matching; once the wavelength and waists are entered, this value appears automatically in the "Minimum f" box.
+Next, enter a focal length greater than that minimum and press Enter (Windows) or Return (Mac).
+Two solutions appear in the "Computation Outputs" box.
+The "Short Solution" sometimes contains negative (i.e. unphysical) values, in which case it should not be used.
+The results update automatically whenever you change an input and press Enter/Return.

 User Inputs